contemporary mixed media artist

 About the Artist

-Broadly, my “subject matter” is about how we make meaning from our existence.
-More specifically, I'm interested in how we come to develop and understand our place in the world by stringing together, layering, or stacking up the salient moments of our lives.
-In many ways, I am attempting to create a sort of visual syntax suggesting a complex unity of self, developed by cobbling together life experiences.
-I'm also interested in how that visual syntax, once on the substrate, can offer a bouyancy or levity to the way we see the world.
+From a slighly more cerebral perspective, and broadly speaking, my “subject matter” is about how we come to develop and understand our place in the world by stringing together, layering, or stacking up the salient moments of our lives.
+In many ways, I am attempting to create a sort of visual syntax suggesting a complex and disorganized unity of self that still holds together as a sort of gestalt in any one moment, developed by cobbling together life experiences.

 In the studio I work quickly and somewhat instinctually.
 In other arenas of my life I am measured, rational, and detailed, but my art requires a freedom of body and feeling that I seldom deploy elsewhere.
 I relish and welcome what “comes out of me” and revisit and refine iteratively until I'm satisfied a piece is complete.